Updated 2023 – FHA Loan Requirements

 3. FHA does have limitations on loan amount.

 Each county has a different limit and they change every year.

-The below examples are based on year: 2022.
+The below examples are updated for year: 2023.

 As you can see, each county and state is different.